 The ownership group of Toronto's prospective expansion team conducted extensive marketing research across Canada in 1994 and held a nationwide vote that helped team officials come up with a list of potential nicknames.
 Raptors, which Jurassic Park helped popularize the year before, was eventually chosen over runners-up Bobcats and Dragons.

 No, Utah isn't known for its Jazz.
 The team originated in New Orleans in 1974 and club officials decided to keep the name after relocating to Salt Lake City in 1979.
 The Jazz nickname was originally chosen through a name-the-team contest, which produced seven other finalists: Dukes, Crescents, Pilots, Cajuns, Blues, Deltas, and Knights.
 Deltas would've translated to Salt Lake City rather well (the airline of the same name has a hub there), while Cajuns may have been even worse than Jazz.

 In the early 1990s, Washington Bullets owner Abe Pollin was becoming frustrated with the association of his team's nickname and gun violence.
 After Pollin's friend, Israeli Prime Minister Yitzhak Rabin, was assassinated, Pollin decided to take action and announced his plans to rename the team.
 (Though Dan Steinberg of D.C.
 Sports Bog wrote a very detailed history of the name change, and called into question the impact Rabin's death had on the decision.)

 A name-the-team contest was held and fans voted on a list of finalists that included Wizards, Dragons, Express, Stallions, and Sea Dogs.
 Not long after Wizards was announced as the winning name before the 1997-98 season, the local NAACP chapter president complained that the nickname carried Ku Klux Klan associations.
-Previous nicknames for the franchise include Packers and Zephyrs.
+Previous nicknames for the franchise when they were still in Chicago include Packers and Zephyrs.